Renddslow/mattmcelwee.com/content/sourcebooks/curriculum.md

 **Psalm 71**

-Psalm 71 is among many Psalms (and so is offered as representative of the whole) that speak of YHWH's teaching of the Psalmist.
-The Psalmist's response is a deep zeal that wishes to proclaim the mighty deeds of YHWH to the next generation.
+Psalm 71 is among many Psalms (and so is offered as representative of the whole) that speak of יהוה's teaching of the Psalmist.
+The Psalmist's response is a deep zeal that wishes to proclaim the mighty deeds of יהוה to the next generation.

-We ought to consider in all of these Psalms examples that the Psalmist may well be speaking of the _Torah_ as the instruction of YHWH and personalizing it, as though YHWH had personally taught it in a classroom to the Psalmist.
-This is not to say that YHWH met on a mountaintop with the Psalmist, but that YHWH's instruction (_torah_) is always new and fresh, teaching each generation as if being taught for the first time.
+We ought to consider in all of these Psalms examples that the Psalmist may well be speaking of the _Torah_ as the instruction of יהוה and personalizing it, as though יהוה had personally taught it in a classroom to the Psalmist.
+This is not to say that יהוה met on a mountaintop with the Psalmist, but that יהוה's instruction (_torah_) is always new and fresh, teaching each generation as if being taught for the first time.

 **Proverbs 22:6**